cppis/elio/app/herald/README.md

 # herald
 `herald` means messanger.
-It is a sample app to introduce pub/sub using message broker(`emqx`).
+It is a sample app to test pub/sub of backing `emqx` message broker.

 `k8s-resources/profiles/local.yaml`: